tanandy/galaxie-clans/docs/_tuto_found_clan_ovh.md

 ## Starting line

 * Have a ready `galaxie-clans` workspace (see [How to setup a galaxie-clans workspace](_howto_setup.md))
-* Have a Kimsufi Server
-* Install it with the template `Debian 9 (Stretch) (64bits)`
+* Have a Kimsufi server, installed with the template `Debian 9 (Stretch) (64bits)`
-* Validate you can login as root with the newly generated password
+* Validate you are able to log as `root`

 ## Assumptions

 * We will call our host `kimserver`.
-If you want to rename it, be aware to replace any occurence in the steps.
+If you want to rename it, be aware to replace any occurence in the following steps.
 * We will use 2 labels that you will have to replace with actual values: `KIM_IPV4` and `KIM_IPV6`.
-* All commands are to be run from the root of your local clone of `galaxie-clans` project.
+* All commands are to be run from the root of your `galaxie-clans` workspace.

 ## Steps